 David Williams is a member of the team which is responsible for the content of the governance section of the Advance HE website.

-Advance HE’s Annual Governance Conference 2019 takes place on 28 November in London.
+Advance HE’s Annual Transforming Governance for a new normal: Governance Conference 2020 will take place virtually on 20 November.
 Find out more and book your place.